 I think that one can make a good case that 348 is even a bit low, but at least it is a starting point.
 And, on a practical level, I can tell you that almost all men writing into the Forum with classic low testosterone symptoms are below this level.
 We do get quite a few young guys with levels even higher than this struggling however.

-it may and, furthermore, many studies show that correcting hypogonadism in the 350-400 ng/dl range will often help alleviate symptoms.
+Again, it is important to note that there is no guarantee that raising testosterone will correct the underlying issues.
+However, the pont is that it may and, furthermore, many studies show that correcting hypogonadism in the 350-400 ng/dl range will often help alleviate symptoms.
 And this begs the question: if you can fix a man's symptoms at 350 ng/dl, then why isn't 350 ng/dl the threshold for hypogonadism?

 1) Arterial Stiffness.
 Low testosterone greatly increases cardiovascular risk, which can, of course, manifest in many different forms.
 High blood pressure, low vasoreactivity (arterial responsiveness), atherosclerosis (arterial plaque) and endothelial dysfunction are some of the primary culprits.
 As weï¿½ll show below, low testosterone is associated with almost all of these.

 Another very dangerous cardiovascular risk factor is arterial stiffness, or hardening of the arteries, and low testosterone has been shown in several studies to be correlated with this condition.
 For example, one study of dialysis patients found that men with total testosterone below 235 ng/dl (8 nmol/l) had increased arterial stiffness.
 Although this study was on a unique subset of the population, it was controlled for a number of important cardiovascular risk factors including BMI (a measure of body fat) and C-Reactive protein (a measure of systemic inflammation).
 Another example comes from prostate cancer patients, who are often pharmaceutically driven into a hypogonadal treatment state.
 These men, who are already undergoing cancer treatment, also experience increased arterial stiffness due to the anti-testosterone therapies.